KevGen6908/Test_task/README.md

 to run .py file you need to download the library matplotlib.pyplot pip install matplotlib.pyplot
+Also in main.py the absolute path to the css file is specified I apologize

 cmake CMakeLists.txt && make && ./TestCase